Harry Benton

-Harry Benton (born 1987 or 1988) is an American politician serving as a member of the Illinois House of Representatives for the 97th district since the 2022 election.
+Harry Benton (born 1987 or 1988) is an American politician who served as a member of the Illinois House of Representatives for the 97th district from 2023 until his resignation in 2026.

 By profession, Benton is a union ironworker.
 Benton was a Plainfield village trustee and the unsuccessful Democratic nominee in the same district in 2020.

+In February 2026, he was removed from the Democratic caucus and all committees by Speaker Chris Welch.
+He resigned in July 2026 following an ethics investigation.